terraware/terraware-server/CONTRIBUTING.md

 It runs on the JVM, and thus makes extensive use of Java libraries.
 There are no plans to support multiplatform builds.
 If you find a Java library that does just what you need, use it rather than reinventing the wheel!

-Currently, the build targets the Java 11 environment, but this will change in the future; avoid using any libraries that are marked deprecated in Java 15 or later.
+Currently, the build targets the Java 15 JVM.
+It will likely track new JVM releases since there are often garbage collection improvements that can be significant in memory-constrained environments.

 ### Formatting